-Costimulatory domains (CSD) of 4-1BB and CD28 are most widely used in chimeric antigen receptor-engineered T (CAR-T) cells.
-These CAR-T cells have shown encouraging efficacy in the treatment of hematologic malignancies but have limited efficacy in solid tumors.
+Costimulatory domains (CSD) of 4-1BB and CD28 are most widely used in chimeric antigen receptor (CAR)–engineered T cells.
+These CAR T cells have shown encouraging efficacy in the treatment of hematologic malignancies but have limited efficacy in solid tumors.
 The herpes virus entry mediator (HVEM) is a costimulatory molecule with a novel downstream signaling pathway.
-In response to target cells, CAR-T cells with a HVEM CSD (HVEM-CAR-T) displayed more robust cytokine release and cytotoxicity than 4-1BB- or CD28-CAR-T in vitro.
-Furthermore, HVEM-CAR-T showed superior therapeutic efficacy in several mouse tumor models.
-Mechanistically, the HVEM CSD endowed CAR-T cells with attenuated exhaustion, improved function and persistence, and enhanced metabolic activities in tumor tissue compared with 4-1BB- or CD28-based CAR-T cells.
-These studies establish that the HVEM CSD has the potential to improve the therapeutic efficacy of CAR-T cells against solid tumors.
+In response to target cells, CAR T cells with a HVEM CSD (HVEM-CAR T) displayed more robust cytokine release and cytotoxicity than 4-1BB-CAR T or CD28-CAR T in vitro.
+Furthermore, HVEM-CAR T showed superior therapeutic efficacy in several mouse tumor models.
+Mechanistically, the HVEM CSD endowed CAR T cells with attenuated exhaustion, improved function and persistence, and enhanced metabolic activities in tumor tissue compared with 4-1BB–based or CD28-based CAR T cells.
+These studies establish that the HVEM CSD has the potential to improve the therapeutic efficacy of CAR T cells against solid tumors.